mainwp/mainwp-child/readme.txt

 == Changelog ==

 = 3.1.7 - 8-18-16 =
-* Fixed: Issues with PHP 7 - The MainWP Dashboard is now PHP 7 friendly! :-)
+* Fixed: Issues with PHP 7 - The MainWP Child is now PHP 7 friendly! :-)
 * Added: Support for an upcoming extension (BacukpBuddy Extension)

 = 3.1.6 - 8-2-16 =